-7 Lockdown Productivity Tips for DJs
+7 Lockdown Lessons to improve Productivity for DJs

 With pretty much the entire planet still firmly in the grips of a COVID-19 lockdown, no one really knows when life might return to some sort of normality.
 One thing that is certain, is that bars, nightclubs and venues will most definitely be the last to re-open and return to full capacity like they were in the pre-coronavirus world.
 If you’re beginning to feel a bit like it’s Groundhog Day and struggling to find ways to stay motivated and productive during this time, we’ve put together a list of 7 tips that can help you make the most of this time while being a DJ.